INTERNATIONAL STUDENT APPLICATION

 Applicants from Commonwealth countries must submit certified or notarized copies of their “O” level and/or “A” level certificates (copies of unofficial result slips are not acceptable).
 Applicants from countries having different educational systems should submit results from their countries’ respective secondary school graduation examinations and / or university placement examinations (for example, CXC exam results, Abitur results, baccalaureate results, etc.).

 6. The Test of English as a Foreign Language (TOEFL) should be taken.
-A minimum score of 550 on the written test or a 213 on the computer TOEFL is required for admission.
+A minimum score of 79 on the TOEFL iBT or a score of 550 on TOEFL PBT is required for admission.
 Proficiency may also be determined by passing a full academic year of college-level freshman English with a grade of “C” or better at an accredited institution of higher learning in the United States.
 Arrangements to take the TOEFL may be made by contacting the following:

 Educational Testing Service